nv-morpheus/morpheus-experimental/operational-technology/README.md

 #### Model accuracy

 The label distribution in the dataset is not imbalanced, so we do not use the accuracy score.
 Instead, we use F1 weighted as the metric.
-The F1 score was 0.924 in a cross-validation experiment.
+The F1 score was over 0.91 on a test set.

 #### Training script